Jump-Comedy/jump-comedy-docs/docs/payouts.md

 ## Pay out every order

 Every order is immediately paid to your Stripe account.
+For orders processed via PayPal, immediate payment isn't currently possible so those orders will be paid out 2-3 days after the show.

 ## Pay once at the end